KobbyNortey/AIFinalAssignment/README.md

 ---

 ### Project Description
-This project focuses on implementing AI techniques to predict specific outcomes based on the provided datasets.
+This project focuses on implementing AI techniques to predict a person's next menstrual cycle.
 It includes data preprocessing, model training, evaluation, and visualization of results.

 ---